 A rich, modern, and now classic fable.

-Nim’s Island takes us to the idyllic spot in the Pacific where a young girl, Nim, lives with her scientific father.
-They are self-sufficient in their paradise (they even have solar powered computer batteries) but we spend all our time with the winsome Nim and the denizens of her island.
-Her friends are an iguana, a sea lion, a sea turtle, and a frigate bird, and Nim’s relationship with them is charming and winning.
-Who doesn’t want to live vicariously on Nim’s Island?
+Nim’s Island takes us to the idyllic spot in the Pacific where a young girl, Nim, lives with her scientist father.
+They are self-sufficient in their paradise, complete with solar powered computer batteries and a satellite dish.
+This isn’t a standard stranded-on-a-desert-island story.

+We spend all our time with the winsome Nim and the denizens of her island.
+Her friends are an iguana, a sea lion, a sea turtle, and a frigate bird, each with their own personalities.
+Nim’s relationship with them is charming and winning.
+Everyone will want to live vicariously on Nim’s Island.

 This story is not the Island of the Blue Dolphins.
 Nim is not stranded, but is instead at home on her island.
 She has a routine, chores, friends and fun.
 But, when her father fails to call home from his science trip, Nim’s situation becomes more dire.
 She strikes up an e-mail correspondence with the author of an adventure story that occupies and enriches her days.
 The author – the redoubtable Alex Rover – turns out to be just as lonely as Nim, though neither one knows it.

 Orr entwines Nim’s and Alex’s stories in a tightly woven rescue chase.
 But it is their touching regard for each other, and the way each opens up paths to emotional self-discovery in the other, that charms readers even more than the pace of the chase.

 Nim’s (and Orr’s) delight in the natural world presents a wealth of opportunity for fun and educational activities to go along with your schoolwide reading program.
 Everything from navigation to food to making up games – something for everyone.